Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: The Lattice Boltzmann method for hydrodynamic problems

 \section{The Lattice Boltzmann method for hydrodynamic problems}

-When tackling a fluid dynamics problem, a numerical discretisation of the Navier-Stokes equations is necessary.
-One of the most wide-spread techniques for this purpose is the Finite Volume method, included in the comprehensive suites of most CFD softwares.

-Another valid approach to solve such problems is to shift the focus to a different point of view, where instead of focusing on the macroscopic properties of the systems (such as the velocity or density of the fluid on each region of the domain) the collective behaviour of its molecules is studied, for which a mesoscopic study of the system is required.
-This is the regime in which the LBM operates.
-Rather than solving the Navier-Stokes equations directly, the LBM is based on the Boltzmann equation, which describes the behaviour of a system of particles moving under the influence of forces such as collisions and external fields.
-The continuous fluid domain is discretized onto a lattice, and the Lattice-Boltzmann equation is solved using a set of discrete velocities \citep{Aidun1998}.
-This allows for the efficient simulation of complex flow systems, including turbulent ones.
-One of the advantages of LBM is that it can easily handle complex geometries and boundary conditions, and it is well-suited for parallelisation \citep{kruger2017lattice}.
+Computational fluid dynamics algorithms rely on a numerical discretization of the Navier-Stokes equations, where the quantities of interest are typically the velocity and density of the fluid in each region of the domain.
+In contrast, the Lattice-Boltzmann method focuses on the collective behavior of the fluid's particles, for which a mesoscopic study of the system is required.
+Rather than solving the Navier-Stokes equations directly, the Lattice-Boltzmann method is based on the Boltzmann equation, which describes the behavior of a system of particles moving under the influence of forces such as collisions and external fields.
+The continuous fluid domain is discretized onto a lattice, and the Lattice-Boltzmann equation is solved using a set of discrete velocities \citep{Aidun1998}, which allows for the efficient simulation of complex flows, including turbulent ones.
+One of the advantages of the Lattice-Boltzmann method is that it can easily handle complex geometries and boundary conditions, and is well-suited for parallelization \citep{kruger2017lattice}.

+To illustrate how the Lattice-Boltzmann equation can be derived from the Boltzmann equation, some ideas of kinetic theory are necessary.
+The kinetic theory of gases is concerned with the average or statistical properties of the particles that form the system.
+As such, its fundamental variable keeps track of the density of particles moving with a velocity $\bm{\xi}$ within a volume of space $\bm{x}$ at a given time $t$.
+This variable is called the particle distribution function $f(\bm{x}, \bm{\xi}, t)$, and the equation that governs the evolution of this function is the Boltzmann equation, which can be written in index notation as

+where $\alpha=\{ x,y,z \}$ (repeated indices are summed over), $F$ represents the external force applied to the system, and $\rho$ is the fluid density.
+Equation~(\ref{eq:be}) states that the redistribution of particles as they move through space (left-hand side) is balanced by their interactions and collisions (right-hand side).
+Although Eq.~(\ref{eq:be}) might seem deceptively simple, the arbitrary form of the collision operator $\Omega(f)$ makes its solution straightforward for only a specific set of problems, because it takes into account all the possible outcomes of two-particle collisions.
+As we will explain, because we do not aim to solve the Boltzmann equation directly, we can assume a simplified collision process that greatly simplifies the expression for $\Omega(f)$.